JWST Data Formats

 Various JWST data products are produced in one of several standardized data formats, as described in this article.

 Multi-extension FITS format

 Flexible Image Transport System (FITS) is a standard format for exchanging astronomical data, independent of the hardware platform and software environment.
-FITS format files consist of a series of Header Data Units (HDUs), each containing two components: an ASCII text header and binary data.
+FITS format files consist of a series of header data units (HDUs), each containing 2 components: an ASCII text header and binary data.
 The header contains a series of keywords that describe the data in a particular HDU; the data component may immediately follow the header.

 The Advanced Scientific Data Format (ASDF) is a next generation, human-readable, hierarchical metadata structure made up of basic dynamic data types such as strings, numbers, lists, and mappings.
 Data is saved as binary arrays.
-It is primarily intended as an interchange format for delivering products from instruments to scientists or between scientists, or, for example, between stages of the calibration pipeline.
-ASDF files are added to certain JWST calibration pipeline products and are part of the reference data used by the software.
+It is primarily intended as an interchange format for delivering information about the science instruments or how products were created to scientists or, for example, between stages of the JWST Science Calibration Pipeline.
+ASDF files are added to certain calibration pipeline products and are part of the reference data used by the software.
 As an example, distortion and spectral models needed to transform detector positions to a world coordinate frame are in ASDF format.

 The Enhanced Character Separated Values (ECSV) format, which is standard for the interchange of tabular data in a text-only format, is used to store a catalog of derived data for sources identified in some steps of the calibration pipeline.
 This file includes a header section with the definition, data type, and description for the columns, and a data section with as many rows as sources identified in an image.
 Besides a simple comma-separated delimited text file reader, these files can also be read, modified, or created using the Astropy ECSV code.